 Once you fix the bugs, retest them to make sure everything is working properly.
 When the acceptance criteria are reached and approved by reviewers, the final acceptance decision is made about production readiness of the product.

 UAT team roles

-As we mentioned earlier, UAT testing is different from other QA activities because it’s performed not only by tech specialists; it’s also important to engage actual end-users in this process.
+As we mentioned earlier, UAT testing is different from other QA activities because it’s performed not only by tech specialists.
+It’s important to engage actual end users in this process.
 Involving QA professionals and business analysts is also necessary, as is close collaboration with the project manager and development team.

 The responsibilities of the UAT team can differ depending on the company and project needs, but here is an example of the role distribution you can consider.